Improving the health of billions by strategically spreading a simple idea.

 Alan Greene at TEDxBrussels for Ticc Tocc

 Wait until the cord stops actively pumping fetal blood into the baby, unless there is a strong reason otherwise.
 This has been studied in countries such as Argentina, Australia, Bangladesh, Canada, India, Libya, Mexico, Pakistan, United Kingdom, USA, and Zambia.
-Optimal cord clamping (a more accurate term than the more frequent ‘delayed’ cord clamping) has been shown to be both safe and effective at significantly reducing the risk of iron deficiency.
+Optimal cord care (a more accurate term than the more frequent ‘delayed’ cord clamping) has been shown to be both safe and effective at significantly reducing the risk of iron deficiency.
 Other benefits may include reducing birth asphyxia (inadequate oxygen to the brain) and cerebral palsy.
 The health benefits from receiving the cord’s pluripotent stem cells may be the most significant impact, but has yet to be understood.

 Immediate cord clamping is an active medical intervention with unproven benefit.
 The WHO no longer recommend immediate cord clamping.